 How much influence Coaches have on an athlete's or team's performance is a controversial issue.
 I too would have fluffed my feathers when the Scotland National Squad did well and beat myself up when they were hopeless!
 What, I have since discovered, about how the human mind works to create the human experience assures me that, we cannot put a thought in another person's head?
 What's going on in coaching and talent development?
 Is it way more natural than you think?
 Is it that you are drawing out a unique expression of performance rather than inputting anything at all?

 Is involvement in elite sport addictive?
 How different are you as a high achieving athlete or coach from people who strive for a better feeling in substance abuse?
-Recently, I was invited to give a talk to a group of individuals, at a recovery centre in Spain.
-In this show, I start to highlight the parallels between the two groups of people, innocently it seems to me, looking out there in the world of form for inner peace and joy.
+Recently, Denise was invited to give a talk to a group of individuals, at a recovery centre in Spain.
+In this show, Denise highlights the parallels between the two groups of people, innocently, looking out there in the world of form for inner peace and joy.
 Human performance in life has a vast range; people who are at times unable to engage, function and self-regulate to those with ultimate ambition, striving for results, status, achievement, and possessions.
 Are we as human beings all just up against one thing, our relationship to our thinking in the moment?

-What if you could have that holiday feeling most of the time; peace of mind, clarity and a stream of great ideas coming through?
+What if you could have that holiday feeling most of the time; peace of mind, contentment, fun, clarity and a stream of brilliant ideas?
 Do you need to wait for your holiday to feel rested?
-What's that all about, especially as most of us only take 6/52 weeks holiday a year.
-Does this mean we are doomed to live 46 weeks a year, from a place of stress, overwhelm and frustration?
+What's that all about, especially as most of us only take six weeks vacation a year?
+Does this mean we are doomed to live forty-six weeks a year, from a place of stress, overwhelm and frustration?
 This show is for you if you are playing the 'waiting' game, pushing yourself to the extreme, because you'll soon get to take some rest?
 Very often, this type of rationale for life ends in disaster, with health issues or illnesses.

-When circumstances feel as if they have the power to make you feel a particular way, e.g., thinking that it is inevitable I should feel like this given my situation - think again!
-This week Denise found herself in a slightly uncomfortable feeling, and if she didn't know any better, i.e. not to be concerned with the way she was feeling, it would have had me running for my bed, but instead, wisdom showed up, and I was able to stay in the game!
+When circumstances seem as if they have the power to make you feel a particular way, i.e. assuming that it is inevitable, you should feel like this given my situation - think again!
+This week Denise found herself in a slightly uncomfortable feeling, and if she didn't know any better, i.e. not to be concerned with the way she was feeling, it would have had her running for cover, but instead, wisdom showed up, and Denise was able to stay in the game!
 Often, we engage and give attention to particular thoughts which we then provide additional meaning (via Thought) which causes us to feel paralysed with doubt and hesitation.
 What if this is all an innocent understanding of not only of how life experience works but also of the nature of experience itself?

 Ever wondered if the level of your mental noise is normal?
 How often do you beat yourself up, either for not saying what you wanted to say or for saying something that you later regret?
 How would you grade yourself when it comes to creating effective relationships, whether in sport, business or personal life?
 Is it always someone else's fault?
 How many times do you believe they or the situation make you feel frustrated or disappointed?
 What if, it someone or something else cannot ever be the cause of the way you think and therefore feel, because human experience doesn't work that way?
 Yes, it is shocking, but nevertheless, it is true, your entire experience is an 'inside job'.